Mental toughness: Our dog box feeding experience

-In the fall of 2020, I started box feeding with my blue heeler, Scout.
-It’s been an incredibly fun, fascinating experience to see her get braver in the face of distractions!
+In the fall of 2020, I started box feeding with my blue heeler Scout.
+It’s been an incredibly fun—and honestly fascinating—experience to see her get braver in the face of distractions!

-I’ve gotten more questions on box feeding than almost anything else in the past months.
+I’ve gotten more questions on box feeding than any other part of our training in the past months.
 What is it, exactly?
 Why do it?
 How did we start?
-What on earth is the purpose of the measuring spoon?
+And what on earth is the purpose of the measuring spoon?

 At its simplest, box feeding is a concentration exercise where your dog indicates (sniffs / points with their nose) on an article (a small object to indicate that the “restaurant” is open) inside of an opaque box.
 When they stay committed to the task through distractions, you drop food in the box as a reward.

 I first learned about box feeding from dog trainer Pat Stuart, who learned about it from trainer Bart Bellon.
-When done properly, it builds mental toughness — ultimately creating a stronger dog.
+When done properly, it builds mental toughness.
+The goal is to ultimately create a stronger dog who can better navigate the modern human world.

 Box feeding basics: